kamranahmedse/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/datastructures-and-algorithms.md

   datePublished: '2024-02-20'
   dateModified: '2024-02-20'
 seo:
-  title: 'Data Structures and Algorithms Roadmap - roadmap.sh'
+  title: 'Data Structures and Algorithms Roadmap'
   description: 'Learn about Data Structures and Algorithms using this roadmap.
 Community driven, articles, resources, guides, interview questions, quizzes for modern data structure and algorithms.'
   keywords:
     - 'dsa'